 brainstorm warm up exercises

-2. Bad Ideas
+2. Bad ideas

 Brainstorming is all about generating ideas without judgment.
 The more creative and weird, the better!
 But getting people to share unpolished thoughts is easier said than done.